yanzhen0610/leetcode/README.md

 # About

 This repo is a backup of my solutions on LeetCode online judge.
-And the solutions are mainly written in C++.
+And the solutions are mainly written in C/C++.

 ## Make C++ less overhead